ZeroniaServer/RocketRidersWiki/behind_the_scenes/operator_functions.md

 ---
 ## `game:forcestart`

 This function attempts to immediately start the game.
-It should only be run and will only succeed once game settings have been confirmed in the **[Modification Room](https://zeroniaserver.github.io/RocketRidersWiki/modification_room)**, although it has no harmful effect if run at any other time.
+It should only be run and will only succeed once game settings have been confirmed in the **[Modification Room](https://zeroniaserver.github.io/RocketRidersWiki/modification_room)**.

 ---
 ## `game:forcecountdown`